slytherin007/movie_recommendation_system/README.md

     ```bash
     jupyter notebook
     ```
-    Open the `main.ipynb` file to start exploring and running the project.
+    Open the `main.py` file to start exploring and running the project.

 ## Requirements